Planning or lack of it is at the base of school sport in Japan

 The top teams in Japan (more often than not private schools) recruit players from junior schools, and some have a combined middle school and senior high school club.
 We at Hamako neither recruit players (to my great regret), nor are we able to find the time to leave our players to work with middle school potential players.
 So, we are starting to climb the mountain of success from a very deep valley.
 However, after a 2-year team development period, since 1999, we have managed to win the prefecture title twice and go on to the national stage, and the other four times we have been runners-up.

 Like coaches in all sports throughout the world, my time is constantly spent in worrying about how I can maintain and improve upon the health and fitness level of all my players (usually about 75 of them).
 Because they have not been specially selected for the sport, they are often playing above their level.
 They have to be at their peak for long periods of the year simply to avoid injury through muscle strain, and since it is rugby through contact injuries.

 Japanese youngsters (like others in other countries) have too many "toys" to keep them awake at night; mobile phones to send text messages, CD players, DVD and TV sets in their bedrooms, etc. etc. Trying to get them to understand the need for adequate sleep and rest and getting them to follow the instructions is the steepest hill I have to climb.
-Following some recent tragic heat stroke related accidents in Japan, we have no problem getting our players to drink, but most Japanese players do not eat enough to maintain their energy output levels.
+Following some recent tragic heat stroke-related accidents in Japan, we have no problem getting our players to drink, but most Japanese players do not eat enough to maintain their energy output levels.
 We have implemented a six-meal/snack-day regimen, and must adhere to it, but I can tell when some players have got out of bed too late to eat breakfast before weight training, and after I tear them off a strip, I have to give them a banana and protein milkshake out of my private supply!